 - Brasses screwed to lime washed walls, or in contact with lime based plaster or cement, are likely to be suffering unseen corrosion on the back; instead have the brass mounted on a board of chemically-inert wood (not oak as it is unsuitable) which can itself be fixed to the wall.
 A small air gap should be left to prevent a build up of condensation.

 - During interior decoration, monuments, including brasses, should be properly covered to protect them.
 Also if your church has a colony of (protected) bats the corrosive effects of their droppings on brasses can be severe so brasses and slabs should be covered to prevent damage.
-Historic England and Natural England have produced useful guidelines for the identification, assessment and management of bat-related damage to church contents; for a copy of the booklet (product code 5), please contact:
+Historic England and Natural England have produced useful guidelines for the identification, assessment and management of bat-related damage to church contents.

 The above advice is, of necessity, a brief summary.
 For expert advice on the care of brasses and slabs please contact your local D.A.C. who can put you in touch with your local consultant, if you have one, or contact: